biosimulations/Biosimulations_utils/CONTRIBUTING.md

 ## Documentation convention

 `BioSimulation-utils` is documented using [reStructuredText](https://www.sphinx-doc.org/en/master/usage/restructuredtext/index.html) and the [napoleon Sphinx plugin](https://www.sphinx-doc.org/en/master/usage/extensions/napoleon.html).
-The documentation can be compiled with [Sphinx](https://www.sphinx-doc.org/) by running `sphinx-build docs docs/_build/html`.
+The documentation can be compiled with [Sphinx](https://www.sphinx-doc.org/) by running `sphinx-build docs-src docs`.

 ## Submitting changes

 Please use GitHub pull requests to submit changes.
 Each request should include a brief description of the new and/or modified features.

-## Releasing and deploying new versions
+## Releasing new versions

-Contact [info@biosimulations.org](mailto:info@biosimulations.org) to request release and deployment of new changes.
+Contact [info@biosimulations.org](mailto:info@biosimulations.org) to request release of new changes.

 ## Reporting issues